christofmuc/KnobKraft-orm/README.md

 # Downloading the software

 I provide installer builds for Windows, they are hosted here in github.
-To install, just grab the following installer executable and run it:
+To install, just grab the latest installer executable from the following page and run it:

 [https://github.com/christofmuc/KnobKraft-orm/releases](https://github.com/christofmuc/KnobKraft-orm/releases)